VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - ISO 15118-2:2016 AND ISO 15118-20:2022.

-Furthermore, smart charging (and the capability for bi-directional charging) is no longer optional—at least on the communication side.
-Every charger installed or renovated after Jan 1, 2027, must be ready for smart communication and system integration.
+Furthermore, smart charging (and the capability for bi-directional energy transfer) is no longer optional—at least on the communication side.
+Every charger installed or renovated after January 1, 2027, must be ready for smart communication and deep system integration.

 What This Really Means: A Massive Shift in Hardware & Software

-Let’s break down the consequences into five dimensions:
+Let’s break down the consequences into five critical dimensions:

 1. Communication Protocols: ISO 15118-20 Takes the Lead